lcod-team/lcod-kernel-rs/docs/run_compose_cli.md

 If the binary runs next to the spec/resolver repositories or the runtime bundle, no additional setup is needed.

+## Distribution

+- The “Build Binary” workflow packages a Linux tarball (`run-compose-linux-x86_64.tar.gz`) as a GitHub Actions artefact on every push to `main`.
+- Tagging the repository with `v*.*.*` (or `run-compose-v*.*.*`) triggers the “Release Binary” workflow, which publishes the tarball alongside a SHA-256 checksum on the corresponding GitHub Release.
+Downstream pipelines can download these artefacts directly instead of depending on the build artefact.

 ## Exit codes

 - `0` – composition succeeded.